boidushya/better-lyrics/STYLING.md

 	opacity: 0;
 	--lyric-transition-amount-start: -0.2;
 	--lyric-transition-amount-end: -0.1;
-	transition: opacity 0.5s ease, --lyric-transition-amount-start 1s linear 1000s, --lyric-transition-amount-end 1s linear 1000s;
+    transition: --lyric-transition-amount-start 1s linear 1000s, --lyric-transition-amount-end 1s linear 1000s, opacity 0.5s ease;
 }
 ```

 - **Content & Positioning:**
   The pseudo-element copies the text via `content: attr(data-content)` and is positioned (offset by -2rem) so that it
-  completely overlaps its parent.
+  completely overlaps its parent (accounting for padding).

 - **Active Color & Mask:**
   The swipe effect uses `--blyrics-lyric-active-color` and a linear gradient mask.
 The gradient’s stops are calculated
-  using the custom properties, controlling how soft or sharp the swipe edge appears.
+  using the custom properties, which are transitioned to create the swipe effect.

 - **Opacity & Transition Delays:**
-  Initially, the opacity is set to 0.
+  The opacity is set to 0 whenever the lyric isn't active.

   The long transition delays (1000s) on the custom properties effectively “pause”
-  their transitions when the lyric fades out.
+  the swipe transition while the lyric fades out.
   The starting values of these properties (set to negative numbers) help
   correct minor visual inconsistencies.
-The code later adjusts these values slightly earlier if any timing issues arise.
+  The code accounts for these negative values by starting these transition slightly early to prevent timing issues.

 ---